-- Availability of prelease custody – This section of the act requires the Bureau of Prisons (BOP) to transfer low and minimum risk prisoners to prelease custody.
-This means the BOP should relocate them to a half-way house or to home confinement.
+- Availability of prelease custody – This section of the act requires the Bureau of Prisons (BOP) to transfer low and minimum-risk prisoners to prelease custody.
+This means the BOP should relocate them to a halfway house or home confinement.

 - Creation and expansion of classes and vocational skills training – By providing inmates with proper training, they are better equipped to obtain employment upon release.
 The act also allows for partnerships with nonprofits, faith groups, and others to ensure that the classes are accessible to as many people as possible.